EMG (for its acronym in English) is a diagnostic procedure that assesses the state of health of the muscles and nerve cells that control them.

 The technique is complicated and usually only performed by individuals with special advanced training.

 Myopathic conditions or for the diagnosis of specific neuromuscular diseases.
-Electromyography may be useful for the additional study of fatigue associated with post-poliomyelitis syndrome and electromechanical function in myotonic dystrophy (level C classification, class III data).
+Electromyography may be helpful for the additional study of fatigue associated with post-poliomyelitis syndrome and electromechanical function in myotonic dystrophy (level C classification, class III data).

 Maximum voluntary contraction